 Clemson University officials announced that Dr. John DesJardins has been named to The Hambright Professorship.
-DesJardins, an associate professor of bioengineering, is focused on creating the next generation of leaders in engineering.
-“His unified commitment to creating a transcending educational and leadership experience is providing our students with the skills to not only fill the […]
+DesJardins, an associate professor of bioengineering and faculty founder of The Design and Entrepreneurship Network, is focused on creating the next generation of leaders in engineering.
+“His unified commitment to creating a transcending educational and leadership experience is providing our […]

 A medallion hung from an orange and purple ribbon around C. Tycho Howle’s neck when he stepped up to the microphone and told a room full of Clemson University faithful, “I’m glad to be home.”
 The stage at his alma mater was a long way from his humble beginnings in a small South Carolina town, […]